sessions-matthew/zig-avr/README.md

 Adjust the makefile to fit your setup

 ## Progress
-- attiny85 registers filled out
+- ATtiny85 registers filled out

+### Tested on
+- ATtiny85
+- Arduino Nano
+- Pro Micro

 ## Versions
 zig: 0.9.0-dev.1791+c46a91da1